AldoOmarAndres/devops-practice/README.md

 # Todo Application

-This is a simple Todo application built with a React frontend, an Express.js backend, and a PostgreSQL database.
+This is a simple Todo application built with a React frontend, an Express.js backend, and a PostgreSQL database (not implemented yet).
 The application allows users to create, read and update tasks items.

 ## Project Structure